See the Following Related Review

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

-Even when you consider the mild protein-boosting effect of the peas, this looks like the profile of a wet product containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flaxseed and peas, this looks like the profile of a wet product containing a notable amount of meat.

-Fromm Gold Nutritionals is a grain-free, meat-based canned dog food using a significant amount of salmon, chicken or duck as its main sources of animal protein, thus earning the brand 5 stars.
+Fromm Family Gold Grain Free is a meat-based canned dog food using a notable amount of named meats as its main sources of animal protein, thus earning the brand 4.5 stars.

 Those looking for a nice kibble to go with this product may wish to visit our review of Fromm Gold Nutritionals dry dog food.